dCache/dcache/docs/TheBook/src/main/markdown/config-xrootd.md

 > **SECURITY CONSIDERATION**
 >
-> In general `GSI` on `xrootd` is not secure.
+> In general `GSI` on `xroot` is not secure.
 It does not provide confidentiality and integrity guarantees and hence does not protect against man-in-the-middle attacks.

 ### Precedence of security mechanisms

-The previously explained methods to restrict access via `xrootd` can also be used together.
-The precedence applied in that case is as following:
+The previously explained methods to restrict access via `xroot` can also be used together.
+The precedence applied in that case is as
+following:

 > **NOTE**
 >